aws-solutions/media-services-application-mapper/docs/UNINSTALL.md

 Delete the events stack from any other regions that were installed after you installed the main solution.

-### Master Template/All Resources Stacks
+### Root Template/All Resources Stacks

-If you used the **all-resources** template installation option, select the master stack in CloudFormation and click the Delete button.
+If you used the **Root/Nested** template installation option, select the root stack in CloudFormation and click the Delete button.
 CloudFormation will uninstall the stacks in the opposite order they were installed.

 ### Individual Stacks